edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.1.md

 * Run the following commands while having the finder window open to show the files being created

+> You can't break your computer.
+Well you can, but it's really hard.
+And if you do, we'll fix it for you.
+But don't be scared of breaking your computer - because I do all the time, and it's no big deal.

+> If you do something wrong, then it'll tell you what you did or what you did wrong and you just have to get used to the language

 * Ask the class how to
     * navigate to the home directory.
         + `cd ~`